Bio-Glucosamine Forte

 Collagen is a cross-linked protein in human tissue.
 Like the iron mesh that reinforces concrete constructions, collagen provides elasticity and tensile strength, thereby offering useful support for e.g. collagen in joints.

-Healthy joints and cartilage are important for maintaining quality of life.
+Healthy joints and cartilage are important for maintaining your quality of life.
 The better your joints function, the easier it is for you to stay physically active and enjoy the different activities that help you stay youthful and fit.